-AMS104 Marine Refrigeration and Air Conditioning I (S)

-A continuation of AMS 103, this course will focus on the design and installation of ice boxes, holding plates, compressors, condensers, dryers, power sources and electrical controls.
+Marine Refrigeration and Air Conditioning I (S) A continuation of AMS 103, this course will focus on the design and installation of ice boxes, holding plates, compressors, condensers, dryers, power sources and electrical controls.
 Practical training in the workshop and aboard boats will be included.
 The repair of refrigeration systems will be continued.
-(Prerequisite: AMS103 or Instructor's permission)
+(Prerequisite: AMS 103 or

-Marine Plumbing Systems (S) AMS105
+Marine Plumbing Systems (S)